ginyuforce10/Sirat/README.md

-# *Forecast Fit*
+# *Sirat*

-**Objective** An iOS app that adds more time to your day by pre-selecting a personalized outfit from your wardrobe days in advance based on local weather forecasts.

-## HackCooper Awards
-At the end of 24 hours, our project was awarded the **Most Innovative/Quirky Hack** out of 40 teams, and for **best use of Google Cloud Platform**.
-Our tech stack includes Google Cloud's Firebase and AutoML, Yahoo's Weather API, Xcode for application architecture, and Sketch for UX design.
+**Objective** An iOS app to build a network for Muslim organizations to work with one another and create a centralized platform to provide users accessibility to all events, prayers and projects .

 Team Members:
 - Yasin Ehsan (Project Manager/Front-end)
 - Rageeb Mahtab (Back-end)
+- Helal Chowdhury (Back-end)
-- Matthew Rodriguez (Back-end)
+- Hasibul Hasan (Back-end)
-- Meng Shi (UX Design)
-- Lu Meng (UX Design)

 ## Video Walkthrough
 > ![Walkthrough](DemoHack.gif)